veryprofessionaldodo/Krita-Photobash-Images-Plugin/README.md

 # Krita Photobash Plugin

 An advanced Krita Plugin, laser-focused on improving productivity for photo-bashing and references!
 Want to see this in action?
 Check out the [video](https://youtu.be/QX9jwhfpB_8)!
-Tested in Krita 4.4.8, 5.0 and 5.1.
+Tested in Krita 4.4.8, 5.0 and 5.1.,5.2.1

+## Changes
+- Supports search by extra caption file (must be the same name as the image)

 ## Installation